-Why should you become a school governor?
+Why become a school governor?

 Anyone over the age of 18 can be a governor and you don’t need to be a parent.
 Find out more about the role.